 When you can’t speak the language where you live and work, you’re at an extreme disadvantage.
-Graduates of NC State’s English as a Second Language (ESL) programs help non-native speakers overcome linguistic barriers in their personal and professional lives.
+Graduates of NC State’s TESOL programs help non-native speakers overcome linguistic barriers in their personal and professional lives.
 As the programs prepare teachers to bridge language gaps, they foster a global community abroad, across the state of North Carolina and on our own campus.

 Teacher Training Programs

 ESL Add-On Licensure for K-12 teachers

 The NC State TESOL program provides an ESL teacher licensure program for undergraduates enrolled in teacher education and for currently licensed North Carolina public school teachers.
 Please check out our recent recipient of the ESL Teacher Education Award: /student_awards2021/miranda.php